-You might be having more than one email account but not using all of them at the same time.
+You might have more than one email account but not use all of them at the same time.
 As such, it’s better to hide the unused email and calendar apps, not in use, currently.
 Here’s how to do it!

-Gently keep the finger pressed on the native email apps like Mail or Calendar.
+Keep your finger pressed on native email apps like Mail or Calendar.